xiaojing168jmg168/team-proflie-generator/README.md

 ## Description
 🔍 This application was created to generate a high-quality, professional Team Profile depending on a series of questions a user answers in their command line using Node.js.
-The team-profile.html file is created in the dist directory and can be found [here](./dist/team-profile.html).
+The team-profile.html file is created in the dist directory and can be found [here](./dist/team-profile.html).In the brower, It is a nicely formatted team roster based on user input.
+When you click on an email address, then your default email program opens and populates the TO field fo the email with the address.
+When you click on the GitHub username, Then that GitHub profile opens in a new tab.

 ## Table of Contents